Many consumers are snatching up CBD products that may not be all they’re cracked up to be.

 CBD Could Have Enough THC Content To Fail A Drug Test

-Laboratory tests have shown that some CBD products contain enough THC, the marijuana component that gets the user high, to cause someone to fail a drug test.
+Laboratory tests have shown some products contain enough THC, the marijuana component that gets the user high, to cause someone to fail a drug test.
 There have been several reports over the past year or so of people unexpectedly getting flagged for drug use at work after consuming CBD products.
 This is a problem that actually stems from a lack of federal oversight, as well.

 It is just another reason to always purchase CBD from a reputable dealer as opposed to a neighborhood convenience store.
 If you want to use CBD for medicine, then the products should be obtained from companies that have CBD’s therapeutic qualities in mind.
 Otherwise, it’s just a crapshoot as to whether the CBD you are using is legit or a ticket to unemployment.